janzuiderveld/continuous-audio-representations/README.md

 # Towards Lightweight Controllable Audio Synthesis with Conditional Implicit Neural Representations
 Official PyTorch implementation for <a href="https://arxiv.org/abs/2111.08462"> Towards Lightweight Controllable Audio Synthesis with Conditional Implicit Neural Representations</a>.
+Accepted to "Deep Generative Models and Downstream Applications" (Oral) and "Machine Learning for Creativity and Design" (Poster) workshops at NeurIPS 2021.

 See <a href="https://github.com/janzuiderveld/INR-collection">INR-collection</a> for more details on the used implicit neural representation implementations.